9 Heart-Healthy Foods to Incorporate into Your Diet

 Eating a heart-healthy diet is simpler than you think.
 These 9 heart-healthy foods provide nutrients and fats that your heart needs to do its job correctly.
 Combined with a healthy diet and exercise, they can help you maintain healthy heart function.

 1. Whole Grains

-These whole grains have higher fiber counts than their processed counterparts, so they may be able to help lower “bad” LDL cholesterol and lower your risk of heart disease.
+Eating whole grains over refined, processed ones can have big benefits for your heart.
+Whole grains have higher fiber content, which can help lower “bad” LDL cholesterol and reduce your risk of heart disease.

 An analysis1 of 45 studies on whole grain consumption linked to heart health showed that people who consumed 3 or more servings of whole grains every day had, on average, a 22% lower risk of heart disease.

 Some easy-to-find whole grains include oats, brown rice, whole wheat, buckwheat, quinoa, and rye.
 Try using whole wheat bread in a sandwich, or substituting brown rice for white rice in a recipe.

 Leafy green vegetables like kale, spinach, and chard are high in vitamin K, which helps to promote proper blood clotting and can help keep your arteries clean and flexible.
 Leafy greens have also been linked with lower blood pressure and healthy arterial function, thanks to their high concentration of dietary nitrates.